Andrews-McMeel-Universal/amu-code_standards/javascript/es6/README.md

     // Optional
     data: {
       // Used to recreate current game progress for the current level
-      // Level data is stored separately, and is not expected as part of this Object
+      // Level data is stored separately, and should not be included in saveState
       saveState: {
         // The difficulty mode ("expert" or "casual") when the user finished the game
         // Required